Fair Isle Knitting – What It Is, History, & Stranded Knitting Tutorial

 How To Catch Floats In Fair Isle Knitting

 When using 2 or more colors, sometimes one color doesn’t get worked for several stitches.
-For example, work 4 stitches in yellow and the next is white.
+For example, work 4 stitches in yellow and the next stitch is white.

 At the back of the work, the white stitch has to “float” over the back of those 4 yellow stitches to be worked again.
 Tight strands of floats bunch up your texture.